terracenter/gentoo_install/README.md

 What this actually does is create a symlink `/usr/src/linux` to point to `/usr/src/linux-5.15.59-gentoo`

-From this point there're only two things missing: configure and compile it.
+From this point, only two things're missing: configure and compile it.
 There are two ways to do that:

 1. Manual configuration and automated build
-2. Everything automated by using `genkernel`
+2. Semi-automated by using `genkernel`
+3. Fully automated via `distribution kernels` (not covered in this guide.
+Follow the official documentation [here](https://wiki.gentoo.org/wiki/Project:Distribution_Kernel))

 ##### Manual set up

-The manual process it's intimidating for beginners, because you can break your system if you miss certain options.
+The manual process it's intimidating for beginners because you can break your system if you miss certain options.
 There's a lof of reading and digging involved in the process.

 As much as I would love to spend time explaining every single option of the Kernel, doing so will be time consuming and at least double the size of this guide :bangbang: